 My love of basketball began on a Saturday morning in an ancient gymnasium.
-The gym floor, filled with mystique and dead spots, was our cathedral, its lacquered wood glistening in the morning sun.
+The gym floor, filled with mystique and dead spots, was our cathedral; it’s lacquered floor glistened in the morning sun.
 Our coach taught us the basics of the game: dribbling, establishing a pivot foot, and how to shoot a proper lay-up.
-This was my first foray into organized basketball, and I resembled a giraffe in Walmart sneakers, my gangly frame fought the air, desperately trying to mimic the other players.
+This was my first foray into organized basketball and I resembled a giraffe in Walmart sneakers, my gangly frame fought the air as I mimicked the other players.
 It would take years to develop the requisite skills, but my love for the game was instantaneous.

 I watched basketball as often as possible; my mania limited only by the paltry reception of our rural T.V. antenna.
 We reliably received three network channels, occasionally picking up a fourth whenever cloud cover allowed faraway atmospheric signals to reach our house.
 It was during this time that I developed a love for the Missouri Tigers.
 Dim, analog images of Doug Smith and Anthony Peeler still race through my mind.
-I vividly remember driving home from work (white-knuckled) on a cold February night; leaning towards my staticky Roadmaster radio as the Tigers held on to beat Iowa State and continue their perfect 1994 season.
+I vividly remember driving home from work (white-knuckled) on a cold February night in 1994; leaning towards my staticky Roadmaster radio as the Tigers held on to beat Iowa State and continue their perfect Big-8 season.
 One year later I would be hazed into Mizzou fandom as Tyus Edney drove the length of the floor to toss in a buzzer-beater.
 It was a visceral, gut-wrenching loss that left me catatonic on a cold, terracotta restaurant floor, the air filled with the smell of despair and mozzarella sticks.